 Before you continue up the trail, make sure to stow anything you're holding into your bag so you have free use of your hands.
-The upcoming section of trail requires hands-and-feet scrambling at times, not to mention the use of acute route-finding skills as you navigate the large boulder piles on the way to the summit.
+The upcoming section of trail requires hands-and-feet scrambling at times as you navigate the large boulder piles on the way to the summit.
 Take your time through here, and don't forget to take water breaks.

 Finally, after surpassing the last rocky stretch, you'll reach the summit and its panoramic views of Phoenix and the entire Valley of the Sun.